 Item of the month

 Each month, the Musée du Malgré-Tout showcases an artifact from the reserves of its many collections.
-Discover the object of the month for February 2026 below:
+Discover below the object of the month for April and May 2026:

 To be discovered until the end of the month!